best xppen drawing tablets

 5. XPPen Artist 15.6 Pro V2

 It boasts a decent appearance and feel with a sleek plastic case and a glass-covered front.
-There are also 8 shortcut buttons and an unique red roller wheel (zoom in and out) on the left side.
+There are 8 shortcut buttons and an unique red roller wheel (zoom in and out) on the left side.

 Despite a slightly thick bezel, the XPPen Artist 15.6 Pro V2 remains compact and lightweight, making it easily portable.
 Even better, It support single usb-c to usb-c cable connection.